What Is Living in Annapolis MD Like? 13 Things to Know Before Moving

 Annapolis is the capital city of Maryland and is ideally situated near the South River, the Severn River, and a 45-minute commute to Washington D.C.
 This east coast city is one of the nation's oldest, so it has a vibrant history, modern attractions, and plentiful amenities.

-As such, hundreds of new residents move to the city of Annapolis every year.
+As such, hundreds of new residents move to the city and purchase Annapolis homes for sale every year.
 People enjoy visiting the Historic District, shopping at the City Dock, and dining on fresh seafood like the famous Chesapeake Blue Crabs the area is known for.
-The cost of living in Annapolis is a bit less than in D.C. or Baltimore, which is a cost-effective perk for people commuting to either city.
+The cost of living in Annapolis is a bit lower than in D.C. or Baltimore, which is a cost-effective perk for people commuting to either city.
 Furthermore, most find the calm environment away from the city and the abundance of natural elements to be relaxing.
 Keep reading to learn everything there is to know about moving to Annapolis.

 Table of Contents